Key Takeaways

 - Senate Bill 254 (2025) proposed studying a paid leave insurance program

-These bills have not passed, but they indicate ongoing discussion about expanding leave rights for Oklahoma workers.
-Whether Oklahoma will join the growing number of states with mandatory paid leave programs remains to be seen.
-Currently, thirteen states and the District of Columbia have enacted paid family leave programs, and momentum continues to build at both the state and federal levels.
-Oklahoma workers should pay attention to these legislative developments and contact their representatives if paid leave is important to them.
+Those 2025 bills did not become a broad statewide private-sector paid-leave mandate, but they indicate ongoing discussion about expanding leave rights for Oklahoma workers.
+Whether Oklahoma will join the states with mandatory paid leave programs remains to be seen.
+Oklahoma workers should pay attention to legislative developments and contact their representatives if paid leave is important to them.

 Protecting Your Rights